thegreengrape/JoWeb/README.md

 ### Why does it exist?

-SeWeb exists because I was bored.
+SebWeb exists because I was bored.

 ### Features